 To set up her pharmacy, Deborah secured a mortgage for the building.
 She then raised money through a Kickstarter campaign to pay for expenses like plastering, heating, and so on.
 She was also able to get a grant from the Arts Council to be used for conducting workshops and courses.
 All in all, Deborah believes that her Poetry Pharmacy will prove to be beneficial for the community.
 So what would a typical prescription look like?

 It all depends on a person’s psychological situation.
 For someone with a broken heart, Deborah might suggest Derek Walcott’s Love After Love, which revolves around falling in love.
 In case someone is experiencing grief, she would suggest Elizabeth Bishop’s poem One Art, which is about “letting go.”
 And for a person addicted to the Internet, Deborah thinks Miroslav Holub’s The Door makes perfect sense, since it speaks about experiencing things for their own sake.

 Poetry and physicians

 Rafael Campo is a physician and award-winning author who prescribes poetry for his patients.
 During his career, he has often heard that medicine and poetry do not mix.
 However, his experience says otherwise.
-Campo believes that poems offer the gateway to emotional connections that are critical during the healing process.
+Campo believes that poems offer the gateway to emotional connections that are critical during the healing process in conditions like depression.